constantoine/totp-rs/README.md

 With optional feature "serde_support", library-defined types `TOTP` and `Algorithm` and will be Deserialize-able and Serialize-able.
 ### gen_secret
 With optional feature "gen_secret", a secret will be generated for you to store in database.
+### zeroize
+Securely zero secret information when the TOTP struct is dropped.

 # Examples